Slaughterhouses in Great Britain with a high throughput of cattle carcases must send pricing data to AHDB weekly.

 What the inspector will do

 The inspector will have the price information you supplied to AHDB for a selected week.
-They will audit this information against your abattoir records.
+They will check this information against your abattoir records.

 The inspector will reconcile:

-- at least 10% of the information on kill sheets against producer invoices
+- the information on kill sheets against producer invoices

-- at least 10% of the information on printouts from AHDB of prices you have submitted against payment records
+- the information on printouts from AHDB of prices you have submitted against payment records.

-If the inspector finds problems, RPA or the Scottish government may take enforcement action against you for not complying with DWPR requirements.
+If the inspector finds problems, RPA may take enforcement action against you for not complying with DWPR requirements.

 What you must do